rahulpoluri/Idea1/problem_description.md

 ## Vision

-Liberal Shaadi combines the efficiency of technology with the warmth of human connection to create a trustworthy and inclusive platform.
+**Lutend** combines the efficiency of technology with the warmth of human connection to create a trustworthy and inclusive platform.
 By focusing on authenticity, autonomy, and compatibility, it offers a fresh approach to modern relationships.

 This initiative not only bridges the gap in the current market but also addresses the cultural, emotional, and practical needs of individuals seeking meaningful, long-term companionship.

 ---

-### What’s Different About Liberal Shaadi?
+### What’s Different About **Lutend**?
 - Prioritizes **authentic, guided interactions** over superficial swiping or rigid societal expectations.
 - Ensures **cultural inclusivity** and welcomes users from diverse backgrounds.
 - Places control in the hands of users, allowing them to define their journey with minimal external interference.